pl4nty/garden/content/index.md

 * Cloud-native tech from my [homelab](https://github.com/pl4nty/homelab) and contributions to [OTel](https://opentelemetry.io/) and [[Cloud/BuildKit]]
 * Linux and ARM hardware from my contributions to [Talos Linux](https://www.talos.dev/)
 <br>

-Code samples are licensed under the [MIT License](https://opensource.org/license/mit).
-When using them, please include a link to the source page.

-All other content is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-When sharing it, please include a link to the source page, and ensure any adaptations use the same license.